vub-hpc/cesm-config/README.md

 each job.
 This can cause problems in a heterogeneous environment as not all nodes might provide the same hardware features as the login nodes.

-The example job script in `scripts/case.job` solves this problem by executing all steps in the compute nodes of the cluster.
+The example job scripts in [cesm-config/scripts](scripts) solve this problem by executing all steps in the compute nodes of the cluster.
 In this way, the compilation can be optimized to the host machine, simplifying the configuration, and the user does not have to worry about where the case is build and where it is executed.

 ## Easyconfigs